|Study location||Estonia, Tallinn|

 Tallinn University School of Humanities has highly qualified teaching staff with expertise in such disciplines as history, literature, philosophy, and modern languages.
 A liberal arts student

-can combine these with competences from anthropology, Asian studies, English studies, Estonian studies, Russian studies, literary and cultural studies, and comparative cultural analysis.
+can combine these with competences from anthropology, Asian studies, English studies, Estonian studies, Russian studies, literary and cultural studies, and cultural analysis.

 During the 3-year programme, a BA student is expected to participate in a number of compulsory and elective courses.
 The studies are organised so that the Liberal Arts student will be studying closely together with other Tallinn University students, including Erasmus students from different countries.
 This should promote excellent opportunities for the exchange of ideas.